willybrauner/interpol/README.md

 ```

 In this example:
+- The timeline will start automatically
-- `v` will be interpolated between 0 and 100 during 1 second
+- `itp1` will interpolate `v` value between 0 and 100 during 1 second
-- `time` is the current time in millisecond
-- `progress` is the current progress between 0 and 1
+- `itp2` will start when `itp1` is complete and will interpolate `v` value between -100 and 100 during 1 second
--

 ## Interpol DOM styles